Jim Tedisco: 2009 special congressional election

 On January 23, 2009, after Governor David Paterson announced that he had selected Representative Kirsten Gillibrand to fill the United States Senate seat vacated by Hillary Clinton, Tedisco stated his intention to run for Congress to replace Gillibrand in New York's 20th Congressional District.
 Though not a resident of the district, Tedisco became its Republican nominee on January 27, 2009, and ran against Democrat Scott Murphy.
 The initial count from the election had Murphy leading by 59 votes, out of over 155,000 cast on March 31, 2009.
 This tally reportedly did not include any of the 10,000 requested absentee ballots, which needed only to have been postmarked by that date and could have been returned as late as April 7 (domestically) or April 13 (internationally).
 Eventually, about 7,000 absentee ballots were received; the vote count as of April 24 had Murphy ahead by 399 votes.
 On April 24, Tedisco conceded the election to Murphy.

 New York State Senate

 In 2016, Senator Hugh Farley announced that he would not seek re-election to the Senate.
 Farley's retirement left an opening in the 49th State Senate District.
 After Tedisco handily won the Republican primary, he went on to defeat General Election opponent Chad Putman.
 Tedisco won the election with 69% of the vote on November 8, 2016.

 Tedisco won reelection in 2018 and 2020.

+In May 2022, following redistricting, Tedisco announced his intent to move into the newly constituted 44th Senate District from his 46th Senate District to challenge Republican incumbent Sen. Daphne Jordan for the seat.
+This action caused controversy.
+On June 14, 2022, Jordan announced that she would not seek re-election to the Senate.
+Jordan accused Tedisco of "creating a 'circus atmosphere' in the campaign", commenting: "'I want no part of this sideshow.
+I’m not going to play a political game that would be destructive, divisive, and undermine the principles that I care deeply about'".